maithili-k/iRODS-RDM-HPC-course/2-WebDAV-quick-overview.md

 ```

 If you try to reach the webdav interface with your web browser now, you should see the same file.
-You can downaload it with your browser on your pc.
+You can download it with your browser on your pc.
 Or download it to Lisa via rclone:

 ```